7 on 7 Tournament Rules

 DEFENSIVE SETS

-Defense is allowed to play any type of coverage; but must have a minimum of 2 players on the defensive line of scrimmage (Defensive Linemen) in a 3-point stance.
+• Must have a minimum of 2 players on the line of scrimmage in a 3-point stance; otherwise illegal formation penalty will be assessed

 PUNTING